Grimmel/SpatialVirtualSpecies/README.md

 CASSOM is a tool for simulating virtual species occurrence maps for use in species distribution modelling experiments.

+## Dependencies
+This tool requires the installation of Random, Distributions and StatsBase packages for Julia

 ## Setting up a simulation

 The simulation requires three raster layers to control key functions and store the state variable.